What is Yangtze River Weather Like?

 The Hottest Months of Yangtze River

-The hottest months along the Yangtze River between Chongqing and Yichang are July and August, which also coincide with the rainy season, resulting in high temperatures and high humidity.
-Extreme temperatures in Chongqing’s main urban areas and parts of Yichang along the river soar up to 40°C, with minimal day-night temperature fluctuations.
-Even at night the sensible temperatures are around 30°C. While rain is frequent, it doesn’t last long, thus sunshine duration is longer.
-The river’s surface is often scorched by the blazing sun and the heat is even more intense on cruise ship decks, making it impossible to be exposed in sunlight for extended periods.
-Travelers may easily be attacked by sunburn.
+The hottest months along the Yangtze River are July and August, which also coincide with the rainy season, resulting in high humidity and hence sicky and muggy feelings.
+Extreme temperatures in Chongqing’s urban areas soar up to 40°C (104℉), with minimal day-night temperature fluctuations.
+Even at night the sensible temperatures are around 30°C (86℉).
+It is challenging to stay long on the deck of the Yangtze River cruise ship to admire the scenery.
+You may easily be attacked by sunstroke.

 |